canvascbl/helpdesk/_posts/2020-02-20-contact-us.md

 type: Document
 ---

-Please shoot us an email at [sam@canvascbl.com](mailto:sam@canvascbl.com).
+Please email us at [sam@canvascbl.com](mailto:sam@canvascbl.com).

-We only offer email support at this time.
+We offer only email support at this time.